ocramz/cmbnt-test/README.md

 First thing, make sure that `docker.enable` is set to `true` in the `stack.yaml` configuration file.
 This ensures that the project is built against in an Alpine Linux container, since the deployment image will be based on this Linux distribution as well.

-Build the development image, the project and the deployment image:
+Build the development image and the project, test the project and build the deployment image:

     $ make all